Lao-Lao: Taste

 Quality, taste and alcohol concentration vary by source of the drink.
 However, all variations are strong.
 Lao satoe, the white liquid by-product from lao-Lao production, is also drunk and it has a very yeasty and sweet taste.

 Production and consumption

 Although lao-Lao is traditionally drunk neat, a cocktail that is rising in popularity is the "Pygmy Slow Lorange", named after the pygmy slow loris, a species endemic to Laos.
 Various flavoured lao-Laos are made by macerating such additives as honey or scorpions.
 It is women who often distill lao-Lao and sell it as a source of income locally, often being their second major income.
 Lao-Lao sold on retail is usually clear, but amber colored varieties exist too.

 It is traditional to serve two glasses of lao-Lao on ceremonies, feasts and other comparable situations.
-The drink is customarily expected to be drunk with a single gulp.
+Customarily, it is expected to be drunk in a single gulp.